securing/DumpsterDiver/README.md

 If you have installed separately Python 2 and 3 then you should use `pip3` or `pip3.6`.

 ### Customizing your search
 There is no single tool which fits for everyone's needs and the DumpsterDiver is not an exception here.
-There are 3 ways to customize your search:
+There are 2 ways to customize your search:

-* using levels
 * using command line parameters
 * using `config.yaml` file

-#### Customization via levels
-By setting up  a level you can limit your findings (e.g. only to long keys, like SSH keys) and in the same way limit false positives.
-The level can be set from command line and below you can find the detailed description of each choice:

-* `--level 0` - searches for short (20-40 bytes long) keys, e.g. AWS Access Key ID.
-* `--level 1` - (default) searches for typical (40-70 bytes long) keys, e.g. AWS Secret Access Key or Azure Shared Key.
-* `--level 2` - searches for long (1000-1800 bytes long) keys, e.g. SSH private key
-* `--level 3` - searches for any key (20-1800 bytes long).
-Be careful with this setting, because it may generate lots of false positives.

 #### Customization via command line parameters

 * `--min-key MIN_KEY` - specifies the minimum key length to be analyzed (default is 20).
 * `--max-key MAX_KEY` - specifies the maximum key length to be analyzed (default is 80).
 * `--entropy ENTROPY` - specifies the edge of high entropy (default is 4.3).
-* `--grep-words GREP_WORDS [GREP_WORDS ...]` - specifies the grep words to look for.
-Multiple words should be separated by space.
-Wildcards are supported.
-Requires adding `-a` flag to the syntax.

 There is also added a separate script which allows you to count an entropy of a character in a single word.
 It will help you to better customize the DumpsterDiver to your needs.
 You can check it using the following command: